Louis II of Hungary: War with the Ottomans

 After his father's death in 1516, the minor Louis II ascended to the throne of Hungary and Croatia.
 Louis was adopted by the Holy Roman Emperor Maximilian I in 1515.
 When Maximilian I died in 1519, Louis's cousin George, Margrave of Brandenburg-Ansbach, became his legal guardian.

 Following the accession to the Ottoman throne of Suleiman I, the sultan sent Behram Çavuş as an ambassador to Louis II to collect the annual tribute that Hungary had been subjected to, and Louis refused to pay.
 According to some accounts, he also had the Ottoman ambassador executed and sent the head to the Sultan, but there is no evidence for this.
-Rather, Çavuş was kept waiting years, virtually imprisoned in Buda, by way of revenge for Suleiman's father, Selim I, who from 1513 to 1519 had forced the Hungarian envoy Barnabás Bélayban, Ban of Serim, to travel with him on his campaigns into Persia and Egypt, and to find time to ask for financial help from western countries against the Ottomans.
+Rather, Çavuş was kept waiting for years, virtually imprisoned in Buda, by way of revenge for Suleiman's father, Selim I, who from 1513 to 1519 had forced the Hungarian envoy Barnabás Bélayban, Ban of Serim, to travel with him on his campaigns into Persia and Egypt, and to find time to ask for financial help from western countries against the Ottomans.
 Louis believed that the Papal States and other Christian States including Charles V, Holy Roman Emperor, would help him.
 This hastened the fall of Hungary.

 Hungary was in a state of near anarchy in 1520 under the rule of the magnates.
 The king's finances were a shambles; he borrowed to meet his household expenses despite the fact that they totaled about one-third of the national income.
 The country's defenses weakened as border guards went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled.
 By 1521 Sultan Suleiman the Magnificent was well aware of Hungary's weakness.